dizzybeaver/Lambda-Execution-Engine-with-Home-Assistant-Support/README.md

-# This project is in developement Flux, Please expect it to be broke.
+# This project is in now settled developement Flux.
+No major code changes are expected to implemented in this branch.
+I am in deployment - feature testing mode.

-# When trying out for yourself, move all .py files to the root directory of the zip file you make before deployment.
-## I only keep them seperated here for ease of finding them.
+## When all the deployment kinks are worked out, I will split off into a developement branch for developement and this branch untouch except for any breaking bugs found, which will be corrected.

-### 1. Consider this project in Alpha Stage, I will update with changes as I go.
+### 1. Consider this project in Beta Stage, I will update with changes as I go.
-### 2. The instruction are broke and 90% right and not complete but will worked on and simplified as I go.
+### 2. The instruction are a work in progress.
+But package the SRC directory as is in a zip file.
+Upload to Lambda.
+Then there is 2 enviromental variable files.
+1 is a reference and the other is a scenario file.
+        Use the scenario file and choose which scenario you are in.
+If you want to use SSM, its configuration is there.
+No SSM, its configuration is there.
+Crap the whole thing broke on me and I cannot figure it out.
+        Use the fail-safe scenario.
+It is the exact same script I used for my home assistant for years with AWS lambda and my own backup, now built in.
 ### 3. I will do my best to address any breaking issues after it becomes fully functional.

 '''